dimorry/trigger_maestro_data_update/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

----

 This `README.md` provides a comprehensive overview of the project, including setup, configuration, usage, and integration details.

 dimorry: go ahead and add this file to the project